rasbt/screenlamp/docs/sources/index.md

 ## About

 The screenlamp toolkit was developed in the [Protein Structure Analysis & Design Laboratory](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.
-For additional information on the theory behind the screenlamp project, please refer to the accompanying research publication:
+For additional information about screenlamp, please refer to the accompanying research publication, which is currently under revision:

 - Raschka, Sebastian, Anne M. Scott, Nan Liu, Santosh Gunturu, Mar Huertas, Weiming Li, and Leslie A. Kuhn (2017).
 "Enabling the hypothesis-driven prioritization of ligand candidates in big databases:
 Screenlamp and its application to GPCR inhibitor discovery for invasive species control"